1K

 • Scenic Drive from Kathmandu: Begin your adventure with a scenic drive from Kathmandu to Machha Khola in the Gorkha District, passing through breathtaking landscapes.

-• Picturesque Budi Gandaki River Valley: Trek alongside the beautiful Budi Gandaki River Valley, encountering charming Gurung villages, stunning waterfalls, and breathtaking mountain views along the way.
+• Picturesque Budi Gandaki River Valley: Trek alongside the beautiful Budi Gandaki River Valley, encountering charming Gurung villages, stunning waterfalls, and breathtaking mountain views.

-• Diverse Landscapes: Traverse through diverse landscapes, including lush pine and rhododendron forests, wide expanses of buckwheat and barley fields, and villages adorned with colorful prayer flags and intricate mani walls.
+• Diverse Landscapes: Traverse through diverse landscapes, including lush pine and rhododendron forests, vast expanses of buckwheat and barley fields, and villages adorned with colorful prayer flags and intricate mani walls.

 • Cultural Exploration: Visit significant cultural sites such as Piren Phu, the meditation cave of Buddhist saint Milarepa, and Mu Gompa, the valley's most important monastery, while interacting with local villagers, monks, and nuns.

-• Safe and Rewarding Trekking Experience: Enjoy a moderately challenging trek suitable for those with some hill walking experience, with altitudes staying below 4000 meters, minimizing the risk of altitude sickness.
+• Safe and Rewarding Trekking Experience: Enjoy a moderately challenging trek suitable for those with some hill walking experience.
+The altitudes stay below 4000 meters, minimizing the risk of altitude sickness.
 The best seasons for trekking are autumn and spring, offering favorable and pleasant weather conditions.

 Itinerary